A child’s first trip to the dentist shouldn’t be a scary thing! Check out our ultimate guide to kids’ dental health and family dentists in Singapore!

 Sesame Street Ready, Set, Brush!

 Lead image sourced via Nishan Halim DMD.
 Gallery image #3 sourced via Ader Iblog.
-Brought to you in partnership with Burlinson Dental Surgery, Raintree Dental, Canaan Dental Surgery, Dental Essence, Malo Clinic Nuffield Dental, Pure NZ Dental, TP Dental Surgeons, Smile Makers Dental Clinic, Expat Dental, Specialist Dental Group, SmileFocus, Gentle Dental, Orthodontic Clinic and Dr Catherine Lee Orthodontics
+Brought to you in partnership with Burlinson Dental Surgery, Raintree Dental, Canaan Dental Surgery, Dental Essence, Malo Clinic Nuffield Dental, Pure NZ Dental, TAG Dental, TP Dental Surgeons, Smile Makers Dental Clinic, Expat Dental, Specialist Dental Group, SmileFocus, Gentle Dental, Orthodontic Clinic and Dr Catherine Lee Orthodontics